 Intelligence agencies – more specifically the CIA – have long maintained a presence in Hollywood, for example, and although that presence is officially advisory, that advice is often in the form of what message or angle they might wish a certain film or program to take.
 Sometimes this is to “re-write” history in favor of the United States (as many wartime epics appear to do).
 At other times, the claims are that there is a desire to “test the waters” somewhat as to how the population would react to certain notions or incidents.

 There is even the Fairy Tale Theory of fact hidden in fiction.
 This dates back to antiquity, with real-life accounts and esoteric knowledge being “hidden” within the storylines of fairy tales, legends, and myths.
 This practice, those who subscribe to it will tell you, continues today with plots and details of blockbuster movies or popular television shows.

 Many high-ranking producers, directors, and writers have connections to equally high-ranking politicians and government officials.
 Perhaps a good example would be Gene Roddenberry, the creator, and writer of the Star Trek series.
 Roddenberry would take part in the secret Project Penguin sessions where mystics and psychics claimed to have made contact with an entity calling itself “The Nine”.

-The video below looks at Roddenberry and the “Council of Nine”.
+The video below looks at the “Council of Nine”.

 Falcon and Condor

-Whether there is any truth to these theories is up for debate, but interestingly or not, at least for those in the UFO fields, is that several whistle-blowers have made statements alluding to the fact that well-known science-fiction films were in fact “closer to the truth than most people think!”
+Whether there is any truth to these theories is up for debate.
+Interestingly or not, though, at least for those in the UFO fields, is that several whistle-blowers have made statements alluding to the fact that well-known science-fiction films were in fact “closer to the truth than most people think!”